-If no, there is no nodule growth, the participant will return for a follow-up screen in 6 months.
-Go to follow-up scan in 6 months.
+If no, there is no nodule growth, the participant will return for an interval scan in 6 months.
+Go to interval scan in 6 months.

 High risk

 If a scan is high risk, the participant is referred to a respiratory physician or other relevant specialist linked to a lung cancer multidisciplinary team for investigation and management outside of the program.